 This prospective study investigated brain abnormalities and neurodevelopment outcomes in infants undergoing cardiac surgery.
 WMI was the most common abnormality, but was mild in a large proportion of patients, and there was no difference in neurodevelopmental outcome at 2 years of age.
 The significance of these lesions will become better understood with longer follow-up.
 Brain immaturity appears to be an important factor, with brain maturity lagging gestational age in patients with congenital heart disease.
 As brain immaturity was associated both with WMI and impaired neurodevelopment, this issue deserves further investigation.

-Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Implantable Devices, SCD/Ventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD & Pediatrics, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Interventions, Interventions and Structural Heart Disease
+Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Implantable Devices, SCD/Ventricular Arrhythmias, Cardiac Surgery and Arrhythmias, Cardiac Surgery and CHD and Pediatrics, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Interventions, Interventions and Structural Heart Disease

 Keywords: Gestational Age, Infant, Synaptic Transmission, Heart Defects, Congenital, Brain Injuries, Kidd Blood-Group System, Heart Arrest, Lactic Acid, Cardiopulmonary Bypass, Cardiac Surgical Procedures, Postoperative Period, Nerve Fibers, Myelinated